 - Title III, Part A – English Language Acquisition, Language Enhancement, and Academic Achievement.
 Helps ensure English learners attain English proficiency and develop high levels of academic achievement in English.

 - Title IV, Subpart 1 – Student Support and Academic Enrichment Grants.
 Program to improve students’ academic achievement by increasing capacity to provide access to a well-rounded education, improve school conditions for student learning and improve the use of technology.

 - Title V – Flexibility and Accountability.
 Program that enables flexibility to target funds to the programs and activities that most address unique needs of States and localities.

 - Title V, Subpart 1 – Small, Rural School Achievement Program.
 Program that enables the flexible use of funds to support activities under Title I Part A, Title II Part A, Title III, Title IV Part A or B.

 - Title VI – Indian Education – Formula grants designed to assist local educational agencies to meet the unique educational and culturally related academic needs of American Indian and Alaska Native students.

 - Carl Perkins Career and Technical Education (CTE) Grant – Formula grant that helps develop the academic and career and technical skills of secondary students who enroll in CTE programs.

-- Johnson O’Malley – Discretionary grants from the Bureau of Indian Education to provide supplemental programs for Native American students.
+- Johnson O’Malley – Grants from the Bureau of Indian Education to provide supplemental programs for Native American students.

 - Quality Schools – Program to increase student performance and standards implementation.